ibm-cloud-docs/EventStreams/getting-started.md

    ```
    {: codeblock}

-   An `INFO No messages consumed` is displayed when the consuming application is running, but there is no data being consumed.
+   An `INFO No messages consumed` is displayed when the consuming application is running, but no data is consumed.

 5. {: #start_producer_step notoc} **Run the producing application**.